 The decision to help Afghanistan began with the premise that no nation should topple another, without engaging in the reconstruction that follows.
 Destruction without reconstruction is simply wrong.

 The Soviet invasion of Afghanistan in 1979 marked the beginning of the United States’ first significant commitment in Afghanistan.
 Anyone interested in the history of Afghanistan should read “Charlie Wilson’s War”, written by George Crile.
 The book chronicles what the author describes as the Central Intelligence Agency’s largest, most expensive and successful clandestine operation in history.
 The objectives of the operation were simple.
 Supply training and weapons to the mujahideen (“freedom fighters”) in support of their “jihad” (holy war) against the Soviet “infidels” and thereby “turn Afghanistan into the Soviet Union’s Vietnam”.

-The United States, along with other nations, supplied billions of dollars of weapons to the warlords and mujahideen through Pakistan.
-It was a multinational effort that turned an “army of primitive tribesmen into techno-holy warriors.”
-By the time the Soviets were driven out of Afghanistan in January 1989, the mujahideen were well-trained, seasoned fighters, armed to the hilt with modern weaponry, and beholden to no external control.
-And as many as 30,000 “holy warriors” traveled from other countries to join in the war.
+The United States along with other nations supplied billions of dollars of weapons to the warlords and mujahideen through Pakistan.
+Afghanistan became a checkerboard in the “cold war” upon which men chosen and trained by Pakistan waged war against the Soviets.
+By the time the Soviets were driven out of Afghanistan in January, 1989, the mujahideen were well trained, seasoned fighters, “armed to the hilt” with modern weaponry, and beholden to no external control.
+As many as 30,000 “holy warriors” traveled from other countries to join in the war.

 Recommended Reading: Charlie Wilson’s War, by George Crile